Connecting animals and nature with professional mental-health care for lasting wellbeing

 Our approach is holistic and trauma-informed, focusing on creating lasting change and wellbeing.
 We believe that the non-judgmental and intuitive nature of horses provides immediate, honest feedback, helping clients develop self-awareness, emotional regulation, trust, and healthy relationship skills.
 We proudly serve individuals, couples, and families dealing with a broad spectrum of mental health challenges, specializing in complex trauma and supporting clients with both physical disabilities and clients with intellectual or developmental disabilities.
 Our clinicians support those with all identities: Cis, LGBTQ+, Developing Identity, Transgender, Non-Binary, BIPOC, and others.
 We offer private and group therapy across a variety of modalities, including Equine-Assisted Mental Health, Activity-Based Mental Health, EMDR and Somatic / Mindfulness-Based Therapies.

 The EquiTerra team is led by Dominique Dubois, LCSW, who has 20 years of experience in social services and is dedicated to integrative, experiential therapies.
-Dominique oversees and works alongside our dynamic team of three Master-Level Counseling Interns: Brady, Christa, and Veronika.
+Dominique oversees and works alongside our Master-Level Counseling Intern, Christa Hernandez.
 This collaborative structure ensures that every client benefits from a combination of seasoned expertise and fresh, cutting-edge therapeutic perspectives, all while upholding the highest standards of professional mental health care.

 Sliding Scale Income Qualifications